akrenner/NOAA-LCI/Manual.md

 FileMaker database: sync to iPad.
 Write-down last ctd-cast number.
 Sync-ing procedure: email latest version of FileMaker database to kasitsnabay@icloud.com.
 Then open Mail.app on iPad, download database, and open directly in FileMaker (replacing old copy). -- last updated on 2023-08-30, MR.

-### staging gear Have the following items handy to bring to the boat:
+### Staging gear Have the following items handy to bring to the boat:
 - note book
 - pencils
 - CTD